materiaraiding/materiaraiding-old/_ultimate/fru.md

 After the **1st Stack** goes off, Gaia will cast **Apocalypse**, and glowing lights along the lines in the floor will begin to move out and rotate around the arena, indicating a safespot for the upcoming AOEs.

-These lights will always be 180 degrees from eachother and will both rotate clockwise or counter clockwise.
+These lights will always be 180 degrees from eachother and will both rotate clockwise or counterclockwise.

 The safe spot will be **1 waymark back** from the direction they rotated.

-For example: if the lights went to N/S and rotated counter clockwise, the safespot would be NE/SW.
+For example: if the lights went to N/S and rotated counterclockwise, the safespot would be NE/SW.

 Each Light Party will then spread for a **Spirit Taker** AOE on a random player, and then each Party will go to their corresponding light as they cast from Gaia (using the same positions as Utopian Sky from phase 1).